MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/group-policy/group-policy-management-console.md

 To use the GPMC, you must complete the following prerequisites.

 - Have the Group Policy Management feature installed on a computer running Windows Server or a Windows client operating system.
-- Have Edit settings, delete, and modify security permissions on the GPO.
+- Have _Edit settings_, _delete_, and _modify_ security permissions on the GPO.
-- To link GPOs, you need the modify permission on that site, domain, or OU.
+- To link GPOs, you need the _modify_ permission on that site, domain, or OU.
 By default, only Domain Administrators and Enterprise Administrators have this permission.
   - Users and groups with permission to link GPOs to a specific site, domain, or OU can link GPOs, change link order, and set block inheritance on that site, domain, or OU.

 ## Create an unlinked GPO

 To create an unlinked GPO, perform the following steps:

-1. To open the GPMC, select **Start**, select **Administrative Tools**, and then select **Group Policy Management**.
+1. To open the GPMC, select **Start**, enter **Group Policy Management** in the search box, and then select **Group Policy Management**.
 1. In the GPMC console tree, right-click **Group Policy Objects** in the forest and domain in which you want to create a new unlinked GPO.
 1. Select **New**.
 1. In the New GPO dialog box, specify a name for the new GPO, and then select **OK**.